Carlton J. Zdanski, MD

 - Clinic Responsibilities: Weekly Fellow clinic, and instructing residents in general clinics.

-- Operative Experience: Entire spectrum of pediatric otolaryngology problems, pediatric airway problems, head and neck surgery, facial plastics surgery and microtia repair, surgical and laser treatment of vascular lesions, endoscopic sinus surgery, and other pediatric problems.
+- Operative Experience: Entire spectrum of pediatric otolaryngology, open and endoscopic airway surgery, head and neck surgery, facial plastics surgery and microtia repair, surgical and laser treatment of vascular lesions, endoscopic sinus surgery, cleft lip and palate, cochlear implantation, chronic ear surgery.

 - Research: Clinic and basic science opportunities available.